ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 Not only is this inventory configurable, but you can also use multiple inventory files at the same time and pull inventory from dynamic or cloud sources or different formats (YAML, ini, etc), as described in :ref:`intro_dynamic_inventory`.
-Introduced in version 2.4, Ansible has inventory plugins to make this flexible and customizable.
+Introduced in version 2.4, Ansible has :ref:`inventory_plugins` to make this flexible and customizable.

 .. _inventoryformat: